OctopusDeploy/blog/blog/2023-05/redesigned-tenant-overview-dashboard/index.md

 The pagination and results limitation means the new dashboard suits different use cases.
 You can see all data or just some, depending on your preferences and needs.

-## Maintaining Existing Filtering & Name Search Function
+## Maintaining existing filtering and name search function

 ![blogimage-firstnamesearch](https://github.com/OctopusDeploy/blog/assets/102109515/77718673-c7ba-48d8-9d19-77cb2fc9039a)

-The redesigned tenant overview dashboard maintains the advanced filters that customers are familiar with.
-We have preserved the 'Filter by name' search bar on the top left hand side of the page, where you can simply type in the name of a tenant to immediately start narrowing down the tenant that you are looking for.
+We kept the advanced filters on the dashboard.
+You can still find the **Filter by name** search bar on the top left-hand side of the page.
+Use the search bar to type in a tenant's name to narrow down the results and find the tenant you're looking for.

 ![blogimage-advancedfilters](https://github.com/OctopusDeploy/blog/assets/102109515/8b6e444b-adfc-4e4f-a33d-a4072932de95)

-Additionally, the current advanced filters can also be used with the redesigned tenant overview dashboard to search for a particular tenant or other tenant related items.
+You can also use these advanced filters with the new dashboard to search for a particular tenant or other tenant-related items.

 ## Performant under large data loads